 - Residents are advised to only use public transport for essential purposes, such as travelling to school or work

 - Holidays should be taken within your own household or support bubble

-- Residents are advised against attending amateur and semi-professional sporting events as spectators
+- Residents are advised against attending outdoor amateur and semi-professional sporting events as spectators.

 The whole of North Tyneside, Newcastle, Northumberland, Gateshead, County Durham, Sunderland and South Tyneside.

 These measures will help to address the significant rise in coronavirus cases in the region in recent weeks.

 There is an increased risk of transmission the more people gather together.
 Our data shows an increased rate of transmission in homes, hospitality venues and through grassroot sports.

 We are doing everything we can to protect our most vulnerable, keep businesses open and children in school, which these measures will help with.